What is a “real” coding language?

 Bootcamps do run through both relational-databases and non-relational databases.

 SQL, MySQL and PostGreSQL are search query languages (SQL) that are relational databases.
-With PostGreSQL being an open source database it is the most easily accessible form of SQL to learn.
+With PostGreSQL being an open source database it is the most easily accessible form SQL.
+The language is also called sequal, rather than as the acronymn SQL.

 Non-relational databases are also referred to as document-based databases.